johnridesabike/acutis/README.md

 ## Acutis language

 Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
+You can render the templates like a script or compile them to JavaScript files.
 It's a simple alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.

 Acutis is an experimental, personal project and is not stable.